 4 (2015, October 29).
 International Myeloma Working Group (IMWG) Criteria for the Diagnosis of Multiple Myeloma.
 Retrieved February 15, 2017, from http://imwg.myeloma.org/international-myeloma-working-group-imwg-criteria-for-the-diagnosis-of-multiple-myeloma/

 CIBMTR captures the classification of multiple myeloma and PCDs based on the World Health Organization (WHO) 2022, but also recognizes International Consensus Classification (ICC) 2022 and those classifications are also included, when applicable.
-Indicate the multiple myeloma / plasma cell disorder (PCD) disease classification at diagnosis.
+Indicate the multiple myeloma / plasma cell disorder (PCD) disease classification for infusion.
 If the subtype is not listed, report as Other plasma cell disorder and specify the reported disease.

 Plasma Cell Disorders and Characteristics